John of Ephesus: Life

 at Zuqnin Monastery, When John was a teenager, he moved to Amida, located on the Tigris River.
-Amida was in the providence of Armenia IV.
+Amida was in the province of Armenia IV.
 Ever since John was a small child, he lived in the monastery of Maro, the Stylite.
 After his death, John lived the monastic lifestyle.
 He left Armenia IV for Palestine.
 He did this because of imperial opposition to miaphysitism.
 This was in 534.
 In 535 he passed to Constantinople.
-He returned to the east in later years of the 530s, where he witnessed the devastations of the great plague first hand.
-He travelled the region, going so far as Egypt, in order to collect stories for his collection of saints' lives, which he compiled in a book (containing 58 such lives) around the year 565.
+He returned to the east in later years of the 530s, where he witnessed the devastations of the great plague firsthand.
+He traveled the region, going so far as Egypt, in order to collect stories for his collection of saints' lives, which he compiled in a book (containing 58 such lives) around the year 565.
 He was back in Amida at the start of the furious persecution directed against the Monophysites by Ephrem, Melkite Patriarch of Antioch, and Abraham, bishop of Amida c.
-520-541.
+520–541.
 Around 540 he returned to Constantinople and made it his residence.

 In Constantinople he seems to have early won the notice of Justinian I, one of the main objects of whose policy was the consolidation of Eastern Christianity as a bulwark against the Zoroastrian power of Persia, through persecution of all the remaining pagans of the empire.
 John is said by Barhebraeus (Chron. eccl. i.
-195) to have succeeded Anthimus as Monophysite bishop of Constantinople, but this is probably a mistake.
-In any case, he enjoyed the emperor's favor until the death of the latter in 565 and (as he himself tells us) was entrusted with the administration of the entire revenues of the Monophysite Church.
+195) to have succeeded Anthimus as Miaphysite bishop of Constantinople, but this is probably a mistake.
+In any case, he enjoyed the emperor's favor until the death of the latter in 565 and (as he himself tells us) was entrusted with the administration of the entire revenues of the Miaphysite Church.